Interacting dark sector with quadratic coupling: theoretical and observational viability

 The background solution for the densities of dark matter and dark energy are derived from the resolutions of equations \eqref{cdmenergy} and \eqref{deenergy} and are expressed as follows:

 and

 where $\Omega_{x0}$ and $\Omega_{c0}$ are the current DE and DM density parameters.
 It is possible to express it in a unified way,

 where $r(a)$ is defined as the ratio between the dark matter density and the dark energy density, $r(a)\equiv \rho_c/\rho_x$.
 In this case, when $\omega_x <0$, and in the limit where the scale factor $a(t)$ tends to infinity, $r(a)$ approaches a constant value, which differs from the standard $\Lambda$CDM model that tends to zero.
-Figure \ref{fig:r_vs_a} shows curves of $r(a)$ for different values of the interaction parameter $\gamma$, while Figure \ref{fig:Omega_vs_a} shows the density parameter of the energy components, both with the EoS parameter fixed respectively at $\omega_{x}=-0.8$, $\omega_{x}=-1$, and $\omega_{x}=-1.2$.
+First-order Newtonian gauge was used in the perturbative contribution, as presented in Ref. \cite{VONMARTTENS2019}.

 We are interested in determining the regions where the densities $\rho_x$ and $\rho_c$ are greater than or equal to zero.
 Specifically, we want to find the allowed regions for the DE and DM densities during their cosmic evolution, as only these have physical significance.
 Given the definition $r(a)=\rho_c/\rho_x$, it is sufficient to evaluate only one of the pairs: $\rho_x, \rho_c$ or $\rho_x, r(a)$ or $\rho_c, r(a)$.
 To ensure that the curves have values greater than or equal to zero, from the initial scale factor $a=0$ to $a\rightarrow \infty$, it is suitable to introduce a variable transformation of the type: